uic-cs418/cs418-spring22-quiz-gods/README.md

-Our analysis code can be located in the [AnovaStatusReport.html] file, which is a pre-run version of the AnovaTestCode.R.
+Our analysis code can be located in the [AnovaStatusReport.html](AnovaStatusReport.html)file, which is a pre-run version of the AnovaTestCode.R.
 This means that the outputs by AnovaTestCode.R can be viewed through the html file, and there is nothing you have to do with the AnovaTestCode.R file.

 Our initial analysis and reflection questions can be found in the clean.ipynb file and our functions we used inside of the clean.ipynb file can be found